*This post contains affiliate links

 Another great tip we have gleaned from my brother and his family is wearing moisture wicking clothes!
 Lazy Dad already had a few shirts that were moisture wicking (seen above with Mickey and Minnie!) but I didn’t own ANYTHING moisture wicking.
 Luckily I found quite a large selection of very reasonably priced items at Walmart (can you tell that’s my go-to store?) back in the ladies work-out clothes section.

 I also purchased some Under Armour shorts at a local sporting goods store to wear under my sun dresses (which helped keep me cool and un-chaffed *ahem*).
-And afterwards I did find some “quick dry” bike shorts and capri stretch pants (again for under dresses) at Walmart, but they don’t keep them stocked very well at all the Walmarts that I have since checked.
+And afterwards I did find some “quick dry” bike shorts and capri stretch pants (again for under dresses) at Walmart, but they don’t keep them stocked very well at all the Walmarts that I have since checked, so here’s some more options on Amazon.

 Lazy Mom Disney Tip #12: Test Out Shoes BEFORE You Leave!